 Does Your Business Need an Advisory Board?

-Here’s a great article by one of our clients – Zooomr.
+Here’s a great article by one of our clients – Zooomr, their focus is on helping consumers get used cars in Delhi and new car leases in USA, at the best possible rates.
 We found this article super helpful, and wanted to share it with fellow startups.
 For many entrepreneurs, the thought of adding a board conveys instant anxiety.
 Visions of rapid-fire inquisitions and another layer of bureaucracy vie with fears of losing autonomy.
 However, advisory boards are quite unlike governing, working, executive or policy boards, for example.
 An advisory board often lets you reap many of the advantages of those others but few of their drawbacks.
 Altogether, you might better view your potential advisory board’s members as an invaluable business-building resource offering often astounding flexibility and versatility.